Attractors and bifurcation diagrams in complex climate models: Construction of bifurcation diagrams

 Such BD has been obtained using a very computationally expensive technique.
-The total simulation time $t_{tot}$ can be estimated as $t_{tot} \sim n (N +M)\,t_{relax}$, where $n\sim 10$ to reach convergence, $N \sim 40$ is the number of initial conditions in the first step, $M\sim 40$ is the number of points on the stable branches of the bifurcation diagram (see Figure~1 in \citeA{ragon2022}), giving approximately $t_{tot} \sim 800\, t_{relax}\sim 8\cdot 10^5$~yr.
+The total simulation time $t_\text{tot}$ can be estimated as $t_\text{tot} \sim n (N +M)\,t_\text{relax}$, where $n\sim 10$ to reach convergence, $N \sim 40$ is the number of initial conditions in the first step, $M\sim 40$ is the number of points on the stable branches of the bifurcation diagram (see Fig.~\ref{fig:BDstandard}), giving approximately $t_\text{tot} \sim 800\, t_\text{relax}\sim 8\cdot 10^5$~yr.
 Of course, the effective time can be optimized by launching $N$ simulations in parallel with different initial conditions, and by considering separately each stable branch.
-Note, however, that the second term in $t_{tot}$ cannot be reduced further, since the initial conditions at one forcing value are the final state of the previous one.
+Note, however, that the term $nMt_\text{relax}$ cannot be reduced further, since the initial conditions at one forcing value are the final state of the previous one.

-\subsection{Method I: Random Fluctuations in the Forcing}
+\subsection{Method I: random fluctuations in the forcing}

-This method is based on the idea described in \citeA{LucariniBodai2020,margazoglou2020} of studying noise induced transitions between basins of attraction.
+The method is based on the idea described in \cite{LucariniBodai2020,margazoglou2020} of studying noise-induced transitions (N-tipping) between basins of attraction.
 In order to explore the entire phase space of the system, and not only the single basin of attraction allowed in nonlinear deterministic dynamics, random fluctuations of the incoming solar radiation are introduced around a given value ($S_0 = 342$~W/m$^2$ in our setup) at discrete times.
-Even if noise directly affects only a small fraction of degrees of freedom, it propagates to all, since scales are interconnected as well as dynamical and thermodynamical fields in the coupled climate model~\cite{LucariniBodai2020}.
+Even if noise directly affects only a small fraction of degrees of freedom, it propagates to all, since scales are interconnected in the coupled climate model~\cite{LucariniBodai2020}.